The accused Toronto van driver appears to have lauded an American mass killer

 Who is he?

-- Minassian is 25 years old and from Richmond Hill, Ontario, Toronto Police Chief Mark Saunders said.
+- Minassian, 25, is from Richmond Hill, Ontario, Toronto Police Chief Mark Saunders said.

-- He's due in court Wednesday at 10 a.m.
-ET, Saunders said.
+-- On Tuesday, he was charged with 10 counts of first-degree murder and 13 counts of attempted murder.
+His bail hearing is set for May 10.

 - He allegedly drove for nearly a mile early Monday afternoon along Yonge Street, north of midtown Toronto, sometimes veering onto the sidewalk as he plowed a path of destruction, police said.

+- In high school, "he was always smiling.
+It wasn't his intention; it was out of his control."
+That's how a neighbor who once attended Japanese class at Thornlea Secondary School in Ontario with Minassian described him.

+He was odd, kept to himself and didn't socialize with other students, the neighbor said.

-- He was unknown to Toronto authorities before this incident, Saunders said, noting: "There's nothing we have ... on him right now."
+- He was unknown to Toronto authorities before the van incident, Saunders said, noting: "There's nothing we have ... on him right now."

-However, a US law enforcement official with knowledge of the matter said Minassian had been known to authorities.
+But a US law enforcement official with knowledge of the matter said Minassian had been known to authorities.

-- His "actions definitely look deliberate," Saunders said of the van rampage.
+- Referring to the van rampage, his "actions definitely look deliberate," Saunders said.

 What about his motive?